-As of December 31, 2020, we had \$3.07 billion of long-term debt obligations related to the acquisition of aircraft and certain spare engines.
-The average effective interest rate on those long-term debt obligations was approximately 4.0% at December 31, 2020.
-We also had \$165.2 million of long-term debt obligations under the Payroll Support Program Agreement and the Treasury Loan Agreement.
+As of December 31, 2021, we had \$2.94 billion of long-term debt obligations related to the acquisition of aircraft and certain spare engines.
+The average effective interest rate on those long-term debt obligations was approximately 3.8% at December 31, 2020.
+We also had \$200.6 million of long-term debt obligations under the Payroll Support Program Agreements.

 Under our capacity purchase arrangements, the major airline partners compensate us for our costs of owning or leasing the aircraft on a monthly basis.
-The aircraft compensation structure varies by agreement, but is intended to cover either our aircraft principal and interest debt service costs, our aircraft depreciation and interest expense or our aircraft lease expense costs while the aircraft is under contract.
+The aircraft compensation structure varies by agreement but is intended to cover either our aircraft principal and interest debt service costs, our aircraft depreciation and interest expense or our aircraft lease expense costs while the aircraft is under contract.